vivekraj2007/produceruncatarse/README_producerun.md

     rake db:create db:migrate db:seed

-You will also need to download and run redis server.
+You will also need to download and run redis server and sidekiq

    redis-server
+   sidekiq

 # To deploy to heroku